 Businesses succeed when they spot a market opportunity and exploit it fully.
 This requires careful research of the local market, to find out if demand for a product, service or business type justifies your investment - see research and develop your business ideas, new products and services.

 Producing a business plan can help you assess if your idea is viable, and is a pre-requisite if you need finance to set up your pop-up shop.
 The short term nature of the business model can help to better define variable costs such as stock, but you should be prepared for high fixed costs – speedy connection of services and utilities at start up is essential.
-Find out more information on effective planning in prepare a business plan.
+Find out more information on effective planning in write a business plan: step-by-step.

 An important consideration when planning your business idea is VAT thresholds and rates.
 If your business is trading for a short time you may not meet the thresholds, but voluntary registration may be beneficial – see registering and getting started with VAT.

 2. Choosing your location

 Location and premises are vitally important to the success of your pop-up shop - see find the right premises for a pop-up shop.

 3. Getting the finance right and protecting your business